getnamingo/registry/README.md

 ## Introduction

 Namingo is a state-of-the-art open-source domain registry platform, diligently crafted to serve ccTLD, gTLD, brand and private domain registries.
-Written from scratch in 2023/2024, it adheres to the latest standards, ensuring a cutting-edge experience.
+Written from scratch in 2023/2025, it adheres to the latest standards, ensuring a cutting-edge experience.

-Namingo is optimally designed for the upcoming ICANN application round, providing a straightforward and easily updatable platform.
+Namingo is optimally designed for the 2026 ICANN new gTLD application round, providing a straightforward and easily updatable platform.
 Its contemporary architecture and intuitive interface make it an ideal choice for efficient and modern domain registry management.

 ## Get Involved

-**Namingo** is now complete, thanks to our dedicated community.
-The journey doesn't end here, and we invite volunteers to help us continue testing and improving Namingo.

-Namingo is compatible with Ubuntu 22.04/24.04 LTS and Debian 12, supporting MariaDB/MySQL databases.
-We are also seeking testers for new operating systems and database setups, including Alpine Linux, and FreeBSD 14, with both MariaDB/MySQL and PostgreSQL options.
+We’re finalizing support for Alpine Linux, PostgreSQL, and SQLite and are looking for contributors to help test and refine these features.

+We also seek assistance from gTLD operators to test Namingo in real-world environments.
+If you can provide access to ICANN and other relevant infrastructure, your contributions will help improve Namingo’s compatibility and reliability for registry operations.

+### EPP Benchmark Summary

-Namingo efficiently manages up to 150,000 domains on a VPS setup with 2 cores, 4GB RAM, and an 11GB SSD.
-It can handle up to 1,000,000 domains on a more robust VPS configuration with 8 cores, 32GB RAM, and a 125GB NVMe SSD, though a few minor issues are noted in the [issues tab](https://github.com/getnamingo/registry/issues?q=is%3Aissue+is%3Aopen+label%3A%221+000+000+domains+issue%22).
-Zone generation for 1 million domains takes approximately 6 minutes.
+Namingo efficiently manages up to 150,000 domains on a VPS with 2 cores, 4GB RAM, and an 11GB SSD.
+On a larger setup with 8 cores, 32GB RAM, and a 125GB NVMe SSD, it scales to 1,000,000 domains, with zone generation taking approximately 6 minutes.

-Additionally, we are looking for assistance from gTLD operators to test Namingo by providing access to ICANN and other relevant systems.
-Your contributions are invaluable in refining and expanding Namingo's capabilities.
-Join us in ensuring Namingo remains the best in its class.

-### EPP Benchmark Summary (per registrar)

 | **Metric**                      | 2 vCPU, 2 GB RAM, SSD | 8 vCPU, 32 GB RAM, NVMe |
 |---------------------------------|-----------------------|-------------------------|